-It may be argued, however, that China's maritime laws have not kept up with the pace of growth in trade and shipping.
-Since the entry into force of the Maritime Code in July 1993, China's shipping industry has seen rapid development.
-Issues commonly faced in the industry, such as the legal position of non-vessel operating common carriers and cargo forwarders, and delivery of cargo without production of an original bill of lading, are not covered in the Maritime Code.
-As a result, there are some significant areas of uncertainty in Chinese maritime law.
-Against the background of China vigorously pushing forward to develop as a maritime power and the One Belt, One Road programme, research work for the revision of China's maritime laws has now formally been put on the agenda.
+Maritime Code.
+As a result, there are some significant areas of uncertainty in maritime law.
+Against the background of China vigorously pushing forward to develop as a maritime power and the One Belt One Road programme, research work for the revision of China's maritime laws has now formally been put on the agenda.

-In response to this, the PRC Supreme People's Court issued 'Several Opinions on Providing Judicial Services and Guarantee for the Building of One Belt One Road by People's Courts' (No. 9 [2015] of the Supreme People's Court) to bring the trial function of the People's Courts into full play and provide effective services and to guarantee the smooth building of One Belt, One Road, which includes maritime trial and arbitration services.
-The Supreme Court also asked local courts to deepen judicial reforms to help foreigners to attend trials.
-As a result, the Shanghai Maritime Court has, for example, simplified the legislative procedure for obtaining a POA for lawyers representing international clients.
+In response to this, the Supreme People's Court issued 'Several Opinions on Providing Judicial Services and Guarantee for the Building of One Belt One Road by People's Courts' (No. 9 [2015]) to bring the trial function of the people's courts into full play and provide effective services and to guarantee the smooth building of One Belt, One Road, which includes maritime trial and arbitration services.
+The Supreme Court also asked local courts to broaden judicial reforms to help foreigners to attend trials.
+As a result, the Shanghai Maritime Court has, for example, simplified the legislative procedure for obtaining power of attorney (POA) for lawyers representing international clients.
 A foreign company may now legalise one POA with general authority for all its disputes before the Shanghai Maritime Court.

-The MOT drafted and issued the Revised Draft of Maritime Code for Comment on 5 November 2018 (the Draft for Comment).
-According to the Draft for Comment, revisions introduced include:
+The MOT drafted and issued the Revised Draft of Maritime Code for Comment on 5 November 2018 (the Draft for Comment), according to which several revisions have been introduced, including:

-- expanding the scope of legal regulation: (1) the contract of carriage by sea is enlarged to carriage of goods and passengers by sea and navigable waterway connected with sea; and (2) the meaning of 'vessels' is extended to mobile units at sea or navigable waters connected with sea; - b adding two chapters: one chapter deals with contract of carriage of goods by domestic waterways, the other deals with compensation for pollution damage caused by vessels; - c improving title and property rights in vessels: (1) clarifying the process for obtaining possessory liens and the circumstances required to terminate a possessory lien; and (2) clarifying the ownership of vessels under construction and the process of obtaining a mortgage; - d standardising the rights, and obligations, of crew; - e improving the legal system in relation to the contract for international carriage of goods by sea; - f clarifying the connection between the 1989 Salvage Convention and the Maritime Law; - g improving the limitation of liability for maritime claims from the LLMC Convention 1976 standard to the 1996 Protocol standard and abolishing the regime for limitation of liability for vessels below 300 GT and vessels trading or operating along the PRC coastline; - h creating a supplement to the guarantee and notification obligation system; - i refining maritime litigation procedure; and - j improving the rules concerning the application of law to foreign-related matters.
+- a expanding the scope of legal regulation: - the contract of carriage by sea is enlarged to carriage of goods and passengers by sea and navigable waterways connected with sea; and - the meaning of 'vessels' is extended to include mobile units at sea or navigable waters connected with sea; - b adding two chapters: one deals with contracts of carriage of goods by domestic waterways, the other deals with compensation for pollution damage caused by vessels; - c improving title and property rights in vessels: - clarifying the process for obtaining possessory liens and the circumstances required to terminate a possessory lien; and - clarifying the ownership of vessels under construction and the process of obtaining a mortgage; - d standardising the rights, and obligations, of crew; - e improving the legal system in relation to the contract for international carriage of goods by sea; - f clarifying the connection between the 1989 Salvage Convention and the Maritime Law; - g improving the limitation of liability for maritime claims from the 1976 LLMC standard to the 1996 Protocol standard and abolishing the regime for limitation of liability for vessels below 300 GT and vessels trading or operating along the coast of mainland China; - h creating a supplement to the guarantee and notification obligation system; - i refining maritime litigation procedure; and - j improving the rules concerning the application of law to foreign-related matters.